hazg/rails-svelte-devise-token-app/README.md

 # README

-Rails application with svelte and devise_token_auth
+Rails application with svelte, rollup, and devise_token_auth

 Install and run
 ---------------